-> Noakes, his legal team and all his expert witnesses were just as surprised.
+Noakes, his lawyers and expert witnesses were just as surprised.
 After all, the HPCSA insisted throughout that its case was on infant, not adult, nutrition.
 Yet Strydom and all the HPCSA’s nutrition “experts” gave length testimony on adult nutrition.

-> In early May 2017, the HPCSA announced that it will appeal the not guilty verdict for Noakes.
+In early May 2017, the HPCSA announced that it will appeal the not guilty verdict for Noakes a month earlier.
 Sixty days later it has yet to give its grounds.
 The Naudé Review may well prove one of its many scientific Achilles heels in its ongoing quest to find Noakes guilty.

-> - Click here for full coverage of The Noakes Trial
+- Click here for full coverage of The Noakes Trial

 - Like my Facebook Page